Western Michigan University

 - Writing and giving performances of poetry

-Dr. Jeffrey Angles is associate professor of Japanese in the Department of World Languages and Literatures at Western Michigan University.
+Dr. Jeffrey Angles is an associate professor and advisor of Japanese in the Department of World Languages and Literatures at Western Michigan University.

 Angles' lifelong interest in Japan and Japanese literature began when he went to southwestern Japan as a 15-year-old exchange student.
 Since then he has gone to Japan multiple times, spending many years working and studying in various cities including Saitama City, Kobe and Kyoto.
 Much of his critical work has focused on expressions of ideology within 20th century and 21st century literature and film from Japan, especially of the modernist era.
 His study of representations of same-sex desire in the literature of the interwar period was published in 2011.